CS:GO Beginner’s Guide

 CS:GO is one of those ‘a minute to learn, a lifetime to master’ kind of games.
 That’s what makes it so appealing to hundreds of thousands of gamers every day, but it’s also what can make it quite frustrating for newer players.
 There are thousands of guides for this game out there, and if you want to you can spend an entire day reading up about something as ‘simple’ as peeking out of B tunnels on Dust 2 but this CS:GO beginner’s guide isn’t that.

 This guide is aimed at those people who know the basic theory of the game and its mechanics but want to improve their gameplay.
 This guide contains a whole bunch of tips that can and will help you become a better player and get out of those lower ranks.
+Of course CS:GO is a very deep game, and some of the advice offered here is a bit general, but I’m not trying to go deep on the best off angles and expand on every possible way a round can play out: this is guide meant to be a framework for beginner/intermediate players to build upon until they start developing their own playing style and diving deeper into the game.
 I’ve divided the guide up into portions, so you can just skip parts that you feel don’t apply to you.

 Note: I’ll be linking to a bunch of Workshop maps in this guide.
 To use those, simply click ‘subscribe’ on the map page, then launch your game, press ‘play’ and then select ‘workshop maps’ in the upper left.
 Special shoutout to Yprac; they’ve got some of the best and most user-friendly training maps out there, so do check them out!